Eliezer-Alberto/BaSP-M2023/README.md

 To begin with the presentation of the project, its body is made up of a header containing the name **MegaRocket** that appears as a logotype.

-In the same part, on the left side you will see this botton as the one below.
+In the header, on the left side there is also a botton such as the one below.

 ![Menu](https://user-images.githubusercontent.com/127459363/228161599-d0d28214-8916-40a4-a9a4-60cb23f1a0f3.png)